Special Educational Needs and Disabilities Report (SEND)

 We regularly review all provision, updating delivery for individuals to reflect progress in specific areas or with specific interventions.
 Clear criteria discussions take place prior to starting support or interventions and time specific targets identify if outcomes have been met.
 Reviews also include how the provision has impacted on the child’s attitude and engagement in their learning, which may not be evidenced from assessments, but has had an impact on their educational progress.

 The Schools Stakeholder Committee (SSC) are involved in all progress and assessment review processes, a dedicated Assessment link member and SEND member from the SSC have regular contact in school.
 They are able to question and observe provision to monitor how additional support has impacted on children’s progress.
 This is then communicated to the relevant committees and the whole SSC through visit reports.
-Each full SSC meeting also receives a confidential SEND report from the SENDCo outlining provision, developments, training and actions.
+Each full SSC meeting also receives a confidential SEND report from the SENCO outlining provision, developments, training and actions.

-The Involvement of the SSC link person and the schools’ accountability to the Trust and termly school review teams are part of the internal mechanisms designed to challenge and support as well as quality assure the quality of provision for pupils in this group.
+The Involvement of the SSC link person and the schools’ accountability to the Trust and termly school review teams are part of the internal mechanisms designed to challenge and support as well as quality assure the quality of provision for children in this group.

 Support and training for school staff